oswaldobapvicjr/jsonmerge/README.md

 ![Supported JSON providers](resources/jsonmerge%20-%20Json%20Providers%20diagram%20-%201.2-A.svg)

 > :warning: **IMPORTANT:** JSON Merge does **NOT** supply the dependencies tagged as **"optional"** to avoid the burden of unintended transitive dependencies in your application.
-These dependencies must be resolved by your application if required.
+Your application must resolve these dependencies if required.

 ### How to use